 Ensure that engineering tools and equipment are properly stored, cleaned, and kept in good condition.

+Remember, employers also prefer to hire graduates who have taken up an accredited engineering program.
 After completing your bachelor's degree, you can work as a graduate engineer.
 You will typically spend two to three years as a graduate before you become a professional engineer.

-It is essential that you know what type of engineer you want to be so that you can choose a specialisation accordingly and focus on studying and training for that particular field.
+You must know what type of engineer you want to be so that you can choose a specialisation accordingly and focus on studying and training for that particular field.

 For instance, if you wish to enter transport systems and treatment plants or help with buildings' construction and design, you should study civil engineering.
 On the other hand, if you are interested in inventing self-driving cars, more efficient machines, or safer aircraft, you can opt for mechanical engineering.

-Step 2: Complete your studies
+Step 2: Complete Your Studies

-The other advantage of studying these courses is that they will introduce you to different engineering fields, such as electrical, chemical, civil, and mechanical engineering, further helping you better understand what field interests you the most.
+The other advantage of studying these courses is that they will introduce you to different engineering fields, such as electrical, chemical, civil, and mechanical engineering.
+They will help you better understand what area interests you the most.